Homemade apple rhubarb herbal tea blend.

 - Allow to steep, covered for 5 minutes or longer for stronger flavor.

-If you’re not as obsessed about gathering and drying edibles as I am (yes, I’m pretty sure it’s a psychological condition!) you could just go to a bulk store or local herb shop to purchase the necessary ingredients.
+If you’re not as obsessed about gathering and drying edibles as I am you can go to a bulk store or local herb or tea shop to purchase the necessary ingredients.
 I’m sure you’ll find other ingredients that will inspire you to create your own custom blend.

 Getty Stewart is an engaging speaker and writer providing tasty recipes, time-saving tips, and helpful kitchen ideas to make home cooking easy and enjoyable.
 She is a Professional Home Economist, author of Manitoba’s best-selling Prairie Fruit Cookbook, Founder of Fruit Share, mom and veggie gardener.